 - Vet Library Online – An open community for veterinarians and veterinary technicians.
 Free account required to access resources.

 - Consultant – Provided by Cornell University – College of Veterinary Medicine, A diagnostic support system for looking up diseases.

 - Free Animal Health Resources Web Sites – Cornell College of Veterinary Medicine – A listing of free animal health websites in a variety of subjects.

 Below is a link to a database of articles from the Digital Commons Network specifically aimed at topics in Veterinary Medicine.
-If you find that PubMed and Google Scholar are not working for you, try this database of full-text articles for your research.
+If you find that PubMed and Google Scholar are not working for you, try this and other databases below of full-text articles for your research.